JungRCoder/smarthacktku/README.md

-# smarthacktku
+# Notice

-this is a app.
+This web-based app is for demo only.